 Equipment Warranty from the Manufacturer for Your Pool Equipment

 The equipment warranty is an easy one to overlook.
 While you play in your new pool or gaze at it from your patio, you’re probably not going to think about its inner workings.
 Without the pump, filters, motor, and heater, your pool could easily go from refreshing to stagnant and gross.

 Getting a warranty for the pool’s equipment will ensure that you can replace broken parts without paying for replacements out of your pocket.
 Most equipment warranties do require that the equipment be installed by a licensed professional.

 Beware of bundles.
 It makes sense to bundle pool equipment because most pools need the same set of items.
 If one item in that bundle doesn’t qualify for the warranty, it may negate the warranty for the others.

 Where To Find Inground Pool Warranties

 The equipment warranties are typically the easiest to find.
 Many suppliers have them up on their websites.
 You can also check the packaging.
-If you see equipment you like but don’t see its warranty, contact customer service for a copy.
+If you see the equipment you like but don’t see its warranty, contact customer service for a copy.
 If customer service isn’t available, that may be another concern.

-Also check your home warranty coverage.
+Also, check your home warranty coverage.
 Occasionally, home warranties will have pool coverage.

 Have questions?
-Drop us a line.
+Drop me a line.